andrewfurman/geniusslackbot2/README.md

 _A Slackbot that searches genius.com_.

+This was built from Andrew Mager (@magner)'s tutorial.

 This Slackbot that receives input through a [slash command](https://api.slack.com/slash-commands) and sends a request to an API.

 A detailed tutorial about how I built this is on Medium: [https://goo.gl/wDyayI](https://goo.gl/wDyayI)